xurble/recast/README.md

 * `FEEDS_CLOUDFLARE_WORKER` -  The url to your cloudflare worker if you are using them e.g. `https://foo.bar.workers.dev`

+### Updating feeds

-Once it is running, in order to keep it ticking over and reading feeds you need to periodically call `manage.py refreshfeeds`
+Once Recast is running, in order to keep it ticking over and reading feeds you need to periodically call `manage.py refreshfeeds`

 I have a cron job that does this every 10 minutes.